 - After the show the whole fort is illuminated for an hour, giving it a magical aura.
 This is a great time for clicking those spectacular shots.

 - Every year the fort comes alive with the Kumbhalgarh Festival, one of the most important and culturally enriching festivals celebrated in this region, with mesmerizing live performances by some of the finest artists in the country.

-It is no doubt that Kumbhalgarh Fort is one of the best not only in Rajasthan but also the world and should be at least visited once in life.
+It is no doubt that Kumbhalgarh Fort is one of the best not only in Rajasthan but also in the world and should be at least visited once in life.
 And so just in case, you’re planning a holiday to Rajasthan to visit this wonderful marvel along with many others, book a Rajasthan Tour right away and enjoy a hassle-free and personalized trip to the royal state with all the information about Kumbhalgarh Fort right on your fingertips.